Azure/communication-ui-library/docs/releases/creating-a-release.md

 - The release branch never diverges off of `main`.
 In theory, it is possible to abandon the release branch at any point and create a new one off of `main` without losing work.
 - All PR reviews happen on `main`, and the cherry-pick PR simply requires a sign-off.

+### Step 2.2: Storybook Bug Bash
+We must ensure that our documentation is of high quality.
+To achieve this, we need to thoroughly test the Storybook pages:

+- Set up a bug bash with the team to shake out any issues.
+See [internal documentation](https://skype.visualstudio.com/SPOOL/_wiki/wikis/SPOOL.wiki/57179/WebUI-Setting-up-a-Storybook-bug-bash) for setting up a bug bash.
+- Triage bugs found via bug bash and manage merging of fixes into the release branch, as described in the section below.

-### Step 2.2: Fetch, Merge and Cherry-pick Translated Strings
+### Step 2.3: Fetch, Merge and Cherry-pick Translated Strings

 [Fetch translated strings](https://github.com/Azure/communication-ui-library/blob/main/docs/references/string-translations.md) again for main to make sure any other string updates that have occurred since the start of the release process are included.
 If there are any strings updated, cherry-pick the changes to the release branch.